City of Plymouth, MN

 No single treatment process can remove all substances in water.
 Residents who decide to install a home water treatment unit should choose a unit certified and labeled to reduce or remove the substance of concern.
 Several treatment processes may need to be combined in a system to remove more than one substance from water.

 Even well-designed treatment systems can fail.
 Continue to test drinking water after a treatment unit has been installed.
 All home water treatment units need regular maintenance to work correctly.
-Regular maintenance may include changing filters, disinfecting the unit, or cleaning scale buildup.
+Regular maintenance may include changing filters, disinfecting the unit or cleaning scale buildup.
 Always install, clean and maintain a treatment unit according to the manufacturer's recommendations.

-Learn more about Home Water Treatment.
+Learn more at Home Water Treatment from MDH.

 Beware of Water Treatment Scams

 Some water treatment companies have used false claims, deceptive sales pitches or scare tactics.
-Consumers have a right to decide what is best for themselves and their families and may choose to install additional water treatment devices to further lower the levels of contaminants of emerging concern, chlorine and other chemicals in water.
+Consumers have a right to decide what is best for themselves and their families, and may choose to install additional water treatment devices to further lower the levels of contaminants of emerging concern, chlorine and other chemicals in water.
 However, residents should be cautious when purchasing a water treatment system.
 Before purchasing a home water treatment system, please read the Minnesota Department of Health’s recommendations online at Warning: Beware of Water Treatment Scams.

 The Pros and Cons of Home Water Softening

 When considering whether to use a water softener, contact the public water system to find out if the water is hard.
-Many systems treat hardness, making water softeners unnecessary.
+Many systems treat for hardness, making water softeners unnecessary.

 The benefits of soft water include: